microsoft/COVID-19-Widget/README.md

 ## How do I specify a location for the widget to load?
-The data-location-id id and data-location-latlon are two options you have for specifying which location the widget will load data for.
-Note that currently only the data-location-id id option is supported.
-Support for data-location-latlon will be added soon.
-You only need to set one location parameter, either data-location-id or data-location-latlon.
-If you set both parameters, the data-location-id will take precedence.
-When no location is specified, the default data shown is global.
 The data-location-id allows you to set location following the format of “/Country/Region.”
-There are over 3,000 possible values which can be found in the AllLocation.txt file on the widget GitHub page.
+There are hunderds of valid combinations which can be found in the AllLocation.txt file on the widget GitHub page.

-The data-location-latlon allows you to set location by the latitude and longitude values.
-Note that data-location-latlon is not yet supported.
+In the future we plan to also support location selection by latitude and longitude values.

-## What else can I customize on the widget?
-We are working on an additional data-type that will allow further module customization, but it is not currently available.
-This will allow you to have multiple sets of the three module types.
-The documentation will be updated with further instructions when it's available.
+**By adding the widget to your site, you agree to be subject to the terms of use [listed here](../blob/master/LICENSE)**

 ## Widget examples